rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 | `gzip`                      | The ngx_http_gzip_module is a filter that compresses data transmitted in gzip format.              |
 | `gzip_disable`              | Disable gzip based on a regular expression.                                                        |

-The nginx configuration is structured as follows:
+The structure of the Nginx configuration is:

 ```text
 # global directives